January 25, 2018

 Based on the reading I had been doing, I began to experiment by lowering the carbohydrate in my diet and used our lab to monitor progress.

-One of the first changes I made was to swap toast for breakfast to bacon and eggs.
-Within 2 weeks, I had halved the fat on my stomach and my fat burning improved.
+One of the first changes I made was to swap toast for breakfast with bacon and eggs.
+Within 2 weeks, I had halved the fat on my stomach, and my fat burning improved.
 Interesting!

 Insulin is produced by the pancreas.
 It helps in the regulation of nutrients and energy around the body and is best known for helping move glucose (carbs) into cells so it can be used for energy.